 No credits are awarded for the maturity test.

 Maturity test at Oulu Business School

-As the University of Oulu will be closed starting from 18th March 2020 due to the corona virus situation, the maturity tests are not currently taken in Examinarium.
-Students should contact the thesis supervisor to agree on a supervised online test or to take the maturity test in Examinarium.
+Due to the corona virus situation, Students should contact the thesis supervisor to agree on a supervised online test or to take the maturity test in Examinarium.

 The master’s degree maturity test evaluates the learning objective of written presentation with a standard question: